Azure/iot-edge-v1/bindings/dotnet/devdoc/dotnet_bindings_hld.md

 For .NET Modules the following wrappers will be provided:
 1. `Message` - Object that represents a message;

-2. `MessageBus` - Object that represents the bus, which will be used to publish messages on to the bus;
+2. `MessageBus` - Object that represents the broker, which passes messages between modules;

 3. `IGatewayModule` - interface that has to be implemented by the .NET Module;